curblr/curblr-spec/Location.md

 # Location properties using point data

-Each geature in the GeoJSON should contain the following properties:
+Each feature in the GeoJSON should contain the following `location` properties:

 | Field name | Importance  | Type | Description | Example
 | :---: | :--- | :--- | :--- | :--- |